-An intimate and warm restaurant and bar situated off the main lobby, Grille Nineteen 26 has the feel of a classically appointed European dining or club room.
-Named for the year The Lancaster Hotel was built, Grille Nineteen 26 is open daily for breakfast, lunch and dinner.
+An intimate and warm restaurant and bar situated off the main lobby, our new restaurant has the feel of a classically appointed European dining or club room.
 A new menu is in creative development and promises inventive selections as well as favorite dishes you may remember from previous visits.
 In addition, the new European style al fresco sidewalk dining area is sure to enliven the corner of Texas Avenue and Louisiana Street.
 The perfect spot for a relaxing breakfast, lunch or casual dinner and a great spot to sip a cocktail or one of The Lancaster’s own Speedy Boy Coffees.
 We invite you to come feel the comfort and refinement that has always been The Lancaster Hotel.
 To our family of regular Lancaster guests, we look forward to having you…

 fall in love with us all over again.